dsourisseau/website/content/post/perfil3/index_LP.md

 ## **Caldera evolution**
 LP consists of lavas, domes, and volcanoes emplaced between 143.5 and 25.5 ka, both inside the caldera and around its rim.
 Post-caldera volcanism occurred between ~95 and 25.5 ka and produced 2 lavas, 22 domes, and 5 composite volcanoes (Sourisseau et al., 2020; Macías et al., submitted):

-<u>Between 95 and 86.4 ka:</u> The base of the Nejahuete volcano was formed along the Cerrito Colorado partial ring fault, while several domes were emplaced on the main caldera ring fault (Piñar de la Venta, Cuartilla, Chapulín, and Tule).
+* *Between 95 and 86.4 ka:*
+The base of the Nejahuete volcano was formed along the Cerrito Colorado partial ring fault, while several domes were emplaced on the main caldera ring fault (Piñar de la Venta, Cuartilla, Chapulín, and Tule).
 During this interval, the Ánimas and Puerta domes, as well as the basal portion of the San Miguel volcano, were also emplaced.

-<u>Between 86.4 and 69 ka:</u> The Cerro Alto dome was emplaced along the Cerrito Colorado partial ring fault.
+* *Between 86.4 and 69 ka:*
+The Cerro Alto dome was emplaced along the Cerrito Colorado partial ring fault.
 Additional domes were formed on the caldera ring fault (Lobera, Ixtahuatonte, Cuesta, Culebreado, and Pedernal).
 During this phase, the northern and southern San Miguel lavas were also emplaced.

-<u>Between 62 and 44.7 ka:</u> Formation of the Llano Grande lava and Planillas volcano south of the caldera.
+* *Between 62 and 44.7 ka:*
+Formation of the Llano Grande lava and Planillas volcano south of the caldera.

-<u>Between 32 and 25 ka:</u> Formation of the Tajo volcano and Colli dome.
+* *Between 32 and 25 ka:*
+Formation of the Tajo volcano and Colli dome.

 <img src="/content/post/perfil3/POST_Fig_12.jpg" alt="Sketch showing the relations between the La Primavera caldera pyroclastic units and volcanoes.">